| Darkest Dungeon | ||||

 To be clear, I’m not saying this DLC is worse than The Binding Blade.
 I just find it puzzling that Red Hook Studios didn’t go all the way with The Catacombs, especially considering their history of adding entirely new regions in DLCs like The Crimson Court and The Color of Madness for the original Darkest Dungeon.
 It feels like a missed chance to elevate this package to the next level.

 That said, what little of The Catacombs we did get was actually quite nice.
 It had its own set of unique trinkets that synergize with one another, granting access to the new “Slimed” status effect and health regen bonuses.
-The region itself is also incredibly creative in concept, evoking a grim, yet fantastically alien combination of crypt rot and neon-slime colors that I’ve never encountered before.
-This just makes me wish it was a fully-fledged region even more, but if wanting more of a thing is the worst criticism you could give, then that should be an indication of its quality more than anything else.
+The region itself is also incredibly creative in concept, evoking a grim, yet fantastically alien combination of crypt rot and neon-slime colors that I haven’t encountered since the Color of Madness DLC for DD1.
+This just makes me wish it were a fully-fledged region even more, but if wanting more of a thing is the worst criticism you could give, then that should be an indication of its quality more than anything else.

-Releasing this DLC with the Kindgoms Update was a Genius Move
+Releasing this DLC with the Kingdoms Update was a Genius Move

 Now, let’s shift to something technically not part of the DLC but undeniably crucial to its overall reception: the free Kingdoms update, which launched alongside the Inhuman Bondage DLC.